trussworks/trussels-guide/docs/trussels.md

 ### Practice: Equipment and setting up your workspace
 Wherever you work, we want you to be set up for comfort and success.

-For all employees, Truss has :lock:[a $1,000 office budget](https://docs.google.com/document/d/17fabSPNEgDAYLLLfqCQhv--2dV3jBSwdE2CSwVHjXys/edit).
+For all employees, Truss has :lock:[a $1,000 office budget](https://docs.google.com/document/d/17fabSPNEgDAYLLLfqCQhv--2dV3jBSwdE2CSwVHjXys/edit) and a $350 budget for headphones.

 Equipment can include: